United Kingdom constitutional law: Conscience and expression

 The rights to freedom of conscience, and freedom of expression, are generally seen as being the 'lifeblood of democracy.'
 The trial and executions of Socrates in ancient Athens for 'corrupting the youth', of Jesus Christ in ancient Rome for blasphemy and sedition, of Sir Thomas More for refusing to bless Henry VIII's remarriage and split from the Catholic Church, or the house arrest of Galileo Galilei in the Inquisition for heresy, exemplified how people's conscience and expression in the ancient and medieval worlds were crushed for challenging people in political and economic power.
 After the English Civil War, it was established that a jury could acquit a Quaker who preached to a crowd even against the judge's direction and 'against full and manifest evidence'.
 The Bill of Rights 1689 article 9 guaranteed the 'freedom of speech and debates or proceedings in Parliament' and stated they were 'not to be impeached or questioned in any court or place out of Parliament', but the first full, legal guarantees for free speech came from the American Revolution, when the First Amendment to the US Constitution guaranteed 'freedom of speech'.
 The government and employers suppressed free speech through the French revolution and after the Napoleonic wars, until the repeal of the anti-Catholic laws, and the abolition of restraints on trade union organising, as well as throughout the British Empire.

-After World War II, the UK signed the Universal Declaration on Human Rights and joined the European Convention.
+But after World War II, the UK signed the Universal Declaration on Human Rights and joined the European Convention.
 Article 9 states that everyone has the right to freedom of conscience, including religion and belief.
 Only the manifestation of a belief can be limited on justifiable legal grounds as strictly necessary in a democracy.
 Article 10 enshrines the right to freedom of expression which includes the rights 'to hold opinions and to receive and impart information and ideas without interference by public authority and regardless of frontiers.'
 This does not prevent 'the licensing of broadcasting, television or cinema enterprises.'
 Like all other rights these are subject to restrictions set out in law, and as necessary in a democratic society, to stop crime, or protect security, territorial integrity, safety, health, morals, the rights of others, and to maintain the judiciary's impartiality.